WiktorSusfal/football_tactics_viewer/README.md

 - Solution to track current score and present it.
 - Solution to save and read data already calculated from json files to save time during future re-usage of it.
 - Solution to implement custom changes in player positions (drawing on pitch view) and save it to disk for future re-usage.
-- Place costly calculating functions inside separate threads not to block the application.